Your engine could easily overheat and you may damage your engine if you have not got the air out from the cooling system

 To raise the front of the car you could either use a jack or put the car on a steep hill with the front upwards.
 If you are going to raise your car with a jack, check your repair manual for the right jacking points to not damage anything under your car.
 If you are going to use a jack, use a good jack and not the jack that you get included with your car.
 These jacks are dangerous and have caused a lot of injuries.
 If you do not have a good jack at home and are interested to buy one, you can check out our review of the best floor jacks.
 When raising up your car with a jack, always also use Jack Stands also to prevent any accidents.

 3. Fill up your coolant

 Now when the car front raised, it’s time to fill your coolant as much as possible.
 If your engine has air bleed valves, open them at the same time as you are filling with coolant.
 Close them when there is flowing out coolant from them.
 Anti-freeze is toxic and you should always check that your coolant is not flowing down in any wells on your floor or on the road.
 All coolant should be returned to your local environmental assessment.
 Keep in mind that if any animals drink the coolant, they can get very sick and it could lead to a death.
 Use anti-freeze with care!
 When you have filled your coolant as much as possible, let the radiator cap to be open and go to the next step

 4. Start the engine

 You should now start your engine.
 The best way to do this is to get help from a friend.
-When you are starting your engine it could push out some coolant from the radiator if there is air inside.
+When you are starting your engine, the water pump could push out some coolant from the radiator if there is air inside.
 To prevent this a lot, the EPAuto Spill Proof Radiator Coolant Filling Funnel Kit Link to Amazon becomes really useful to prevent any spill.